Long time no blog =D

 I love doing business over the Internet.
 It’s great!

-We don’t worry about keeping our employees happy because our shop assistants live in India, so they work for us while we are asleep, we don’ have a specific trading hours because we simply open 24/7.We outsource everything and pay a fraction of the cost by comparing services available anywhere on the planer within seconds, without even leaving our desks.
+We don’t worry about keeping our employees happy because our shop assistants live in India, so they work for us while we are asleep, we don’ have specific trading hours because we simply open 24/7.We outsource everything and pay a fraction of the cost by comparing services available anywhere on the planet within seconds, without even leaving our desks.

-Everyday, we check our PayPal account to see that all transactions are recorded and new funds await our collection.
+Every day, we check our PayPal account to see that all transactions are recorded and new funds await our collection.
 According to recent statics, e-commerce sales have risen from $42 bn in 2002 to $197 bn in 2011.
 This means more and more start-ups are being brought to live by us- young people.

 This era of e-everything makes it seem like starting a company and making more money than our parents is now so easy for us- Gen Y generation.
 However, the Internet and all the hypes of social media might seem like an impressive advantage, it is a different story when put into perspective.
-We have to face with the reality that the Internet has lowered the entry barrier so significantly; the flow of ideas is travelling so fast that monopoly cannot exist on the Internet.
+We have to face the reality that the Internet has lowered the entry barrier so significantly; the flow of ideas is traveling so fast that monopoly cannot exist on the Internet.
 What this means is whatever you do online, there are already people doing it…

 While good business ideas are great, having a good idea simply doesn’t secure success in your start-up journey.
 Execution is the key.
 Everyone can have the same great idea, but the one who actually creatively execute that idea and follow through with it is the winner.